-Less than a 10 minute drive from either town or Mt.
-Crested Butte, Washington Gulch offers a variety of recreational opportunities to be enjoyed by the whole family (including dogs). if you’re visiting from out of town, prefer other activities than skiing the resort, or just want to see a different side of the Butte in winter, this is your spot.
+Less than a 10 minute drive from either downtown or Mt.
+Crested Butte, Washington Gulch offers a variety of recreational opportunities to be enjoyed by the whole family (including dogs).
+If you’re visiting from out of town, prefer non-ski activities, or just want to see a different side of the Butte in winter, this is your spot.
 Enjoy views of Gothic Mountain, Crested Butte, and Whetstone as you adventure through snow covered meadows.

 |Trailhead Elevation:||9,500 feet|

 |Travel Time to TH:||5 minutes from town, 5 minutes from Mt.
 CB|